krzentner/language-world/data/text-davinci-003/goal_py_md/assembly-3.py.md

+The robot should use its gripper to grab the wrench and wrap it around the peg.

-# assembly: put the wrench around the peg
+# assembly: grab the wrench and wrap it around the peg
-# def assembly(robot):
+def assembly(robot):
     # Steps:
-    #  1. Put gripper wrench above the peg
+    #  1. Put gripper above the wrench
-    #  2. Drop gripper around the wrench
+    #  2. Grab the wrench with the gripper
-    #  3. Close gripper around the wrench
+    #  3. Move the wrench so it wraps around the peg
-    #  4. Move wrench around the peg
+    #  4. Rotate the wrench so that it catches the peg

-    # First, put the gripper above the wrench so that we don't bump it while
+    # First, put the gripper above the wrench.
-    # trying to grab it.
     if check("the robot's gripper is not above the wrench"): robot.move_gripper("above the wrench")
-    # If the gripper isn't around the wrench, put it around the wrench.
+    # If the wrench is not below the gripper, move the gripper above it.
-    if check("the robot's gripper is not around wrench and the robot's gripper is open"): robot.move_gripper("around the wrench", close_gripper=True)
+    if check("the robot's gripper is not vertically aligned with the wrench and the robot's gripper is not above the wrench"): robot.move_gripper("vertically aligned with the wrench", close_gripper=True)
-    # If the gripper is near the wrench and open, maybe we can grab it by
+    # If the gripper is near the wrench, move the gripper so that it can wrap
-    # closing the gripper.
+    # around the peg.
-    if check("the robot's gripper is above wrench and the robot's gripper is closed"): robot.move_gripper("above the peg")
+    if check("the robot's gripper is near the wrench and the robot's gripper is open"): robot.move_gripper("above the peg")
-    # Once the wrench is grabbed, rotate it to place it around the peg.
+    # Once the gripper is above the peg, we can rotate the wrench to catch the
+    # peg.
-    if check(robot's gripper is around the wrench): robot.move_gripper("around the peg", rotate_gripper=True)
+    if check("the robot's gripper is above the peg and the robot's gripper is open"): robot.move_gripper("vertically aligned with the peg")